kubecost/docs/getting-started.md

 The following definition provides an example Ingress with basic auth.

-Note: on GCP, you will need to update the `kubecost-cost-analyzer` to become a `NodePort` instead of a `ClusterIP`
+Note: on GCP, you will need to update the `kubecost-cost-analyzer` service to become a `NodePort` instead of a `ClusterIP` type service.

 ```
 apiVersion: v1